prometheus/prometheus/docs/configuration/configuration.md

 # Configures the queue used to write to remote storage.
 queue_config:
-  # Number of samples to buffer per shard before we block reading of more samples from the WAL.
+  # Number of samples to buffer per shard before we block reading of more
+  # samples from the WAL.
+It is recommended to have enough capacity in each
+  # shard to buffer several requests to keep throughput up while processing
+  # occassional slow remote requests.
-  [ capacity: <int> | default = 10 ]
+  [ capacity: <int> | default = 500 ]
   # Maximum number of shards, i.e. amount of concurrency.
   [ max_shards: <int> | default = 1000 ]
   # Minimum number of shards, i.e. amount of concurrency.